 The Peneakchanasak family are suing the SMRT and the LTA for 3.4 million Singapore dollars, which is around 85.5 million baht or about US$2.79 million.

-If they win, they plan to pay for Nong Than’s prosthetic legs — which she’ll need around 20 pairs of over her lifetime and at huge expense.
-The family is worried they won’t be able to afford them if they lose the case.
+If they win, they plan to pay for Nong Than’s prosthetic legs.
+Doctors say she will need around 20 pairs of over her lifetime and at huge expense.
+The family is worried they will not be able to afford them if they lose the case.

 The SMRT and LTA, on the other hand, say the fault lies entirely with Nong Than and originally offered a paltry $4,000 payout.